kriptotrackers/SolidityCrowdsale/README.md

 # Kriptotrackers Crowdsale

-This is the solidity contract for the Kriptotrackers ICO.
+This is the solidity Crowdsale contract based in OpenZepellin for the Kriptotrackers ICO.
 Kriptotrackers is a DAPP intended to be a reliable source of information about the most important cryptocurrency project aspects, such as Innovation, Economics, Community, Development and Blockchain, more information at https://www.kriptotrackers.com/.

 In order to login to the kriptotrackers platform you need the KTS token